If you have sleep paralysis you are awake but you are unable to move your body (paralysis) and unable to speak when you wake up from sleep.

 What is the outcome (prognosis)?

-Sleep paralysis does not cause any long-term problems.
+Sleep paralysis is harmless, although it can be distressing to experience.
+It doesn't cause long-term problems.
 Many people only experience sleep paralysis once or twice in their lifetime.

 Episodes of sleep paralysis tend to become less frequent as you get older and they usually disappear.
-However, sometimes the sleep paralysis seems to have resolved but further episodes may then start again.
+However, sometimes the sleep paralysis goes away for a time but then starts again.
+This can cause sleep deprivation if you aren't getting enough sleep because of it.

 Further reading and references